-Grid-Tiered Panel Systems With Energy Storage
+Grid-Tied Panel Systems With Energy Storage

 This type of solar energy system is the same as the standard grid, except that it has additional energy storage in the form of solar batteries.
 Having solar batteries lets the system operate when solar energy is scarce.

-For instance, a grid-tiered solar panel without energy storage can’t use energy from the sun once it becomes dark outside.
+For instance, a grid-tied solar panel without energy storage can’t use energy from the sun once it becomes dark outside.
 It will need to pull electricity from the grid in order to use energy at night.

 With a solar battery, you can use electricity that was stored in the grid during the day, instead of relying on the grid.

-Unlike a basic grid-tiered system, you’ll still have power in the case of a blackout.
+Unlike a basic grid-tied system, you’ll still have power in the case of a blackout.
 It will have enough backup power to keep the lights on in your home, which is especially helpful if you live in an area that is no stranger to grid blackouts or energy shortages.